drufball/yosai/_drafts/intrigue.md

 And then they were through.
 The monsters behind them turned, falling behind as Iruka pulled them forward.
 More sounds ahead suggested they weren't out of the woods yet.
 Moto kept his gravity sense on to catch any light spiders that might be trying to sneak up on them.

-They reached the intersection and Iruka charged forward toward the exit.
+They reached the intersection and Iruka charged toward the exit.
 There was a loud clattering of stones as Keta planted his feet and held against the forward pull.
 Iruka came to a halt and turned with a question on her face.

 "What's the matter?"